Jack1q/Take-A-Hike/README.md

 # To-do
 - get current location without user input
 - tell users whether they can bring dogs to trails, better parking info
-- change distance calculation in the future- Haversine's formula determines the distance as if one is traveling in a straight line. revise it so that it gets actual street travel distance
+- change distance calculation in the future- the haversine formula determines the distance as if one is traveling in a straight line. revise it so that it gets actual street travel distance